Kyle Rau: Playing career

 Following the 2016–17 season with the Panthers, Rau was surprisingly not tendered a qualifying offer as a restricted free agent.
 On July 1, 2017 he signed as a free agent to a one-year, two-way contract with the Minnesota Wild.

 Rau spent most of the 2018-19 season with the Iowa Wild placing second on the team in goals scored with 26, fourth on the team in assists at 27, and third on the team in points with 53.
 Rau made his debut on January 20, 2018 with the Minnesota Wild, against the Tampa Bay Lightning.
 He got his first point with the Wild as the secondary assist on a Nate Prosser goal.
 Rau stayed with the Minnesota Wild for the month of February playing in 6 games before getting sent back down to Iowa.

 As a free agent from the Wild after 5 seasons within the organization, Rau remained un-signed leading into the following 2022–23 season.
 On October 25, 2022, he was signed to a one-year AHL contract with the Abbotsford Canucks, the primary affiliate to the Vancouver Canucks.

 For the second consecutive season, Rau remained un-signed leading into the commencement of the 2023–24 season, before belatedly signing a one-year contract with the San Jose Barracuda of the AHL on December 11, 2023.
 He scored 7 goals and 23 assists for 30 points in 48 games, good for 6th on the team.

-On December 27th, 2024, Rau signed a deal with Kunlun Red Star of the KHL to finish the 2024-25 season.
+On December 27th, 2024, Rau signed a deal with Kunlun Red Star of the Kontinental Hockey League (KHL) to finish the 2024-25 season.